arthurfeeney/Blimps-Lib/README.md

 It also provides a simple C++ implementation of and Python bindings for vanilla-LSH.

-The tables all expose the functions (for inner products and distance)
+The tables all expose these functions (for inner products and distance)
  * probe(query, adj) finds the item resulting in the largest inner product in the 'adj' hiighest ranked buckets
  * k_probe(k, query, adj) finds the k items resulting in the largest inner products in the 'adj' highest ranked buckets
- * probe_approx(query, c, adj) finds the first item with an inner product great than c
+ * probe_approx(query, c, adj) finds the first item with an inner product greater than c
  * k_probe_approx(k, query, c, adj) finds the first k items with inner products greater than c

+## Usage

+All needed libraries are included in external/.
+So, it should be decently portable. unit tests and synthetic data tests can be run using the Makefile.
+Running the movielenstest will not work since the data is not included in this repository.
+The examples in pyexamples and synthetic show how to use the library.

 ## LSH for Maximum Inner Product Search